Links on Android Authority may earn us a commission. Learn more.

-Vivo may not be as popular or well-known outside of China, but if its recent innovations with an under display fingerprint sensor and the Apex concept phone are any indication, this is a company worth paying attention to.
-Vivo is advertising its latest smartphone, the Vivo V9, as a phone with the perfect shot and the perfect view, due to its 24-megapixel front-facing selfie camera and large, nearly bezel-less display.
+Vivo may not be as popular or well-known outside of China, but given its penchant for pushing boundaries, this is a company worth paying attention to.
+Vivo is advertising the Vivo V9 as a phone with the perfect shot and the perfect view, due to its 24-megapixel front-facing selfie camera and large, nearly bezel-less display.

 Does the Vivo V9 live up to those bold claims?
 How does it fair as a smartphone in daily use?
 Find out in our Vivo V9 review.